 - Improving parents’ educational expectations for their children

 - Increasing college savings behavior

 - Improving children’s early socio-emotional development

-This document lists research studies currently being conducted with Children's Savings Account (CSA) programs (Prosperity Now).
+This document lists research studies about Children's Savings Accounts that are currently underway or in planning (Prosperity Now).

 A discussion of Maine's Harold Alfond College Challenge program, with detailed information on the switch from an opt-in to an opt-out program.
 (Center for Social Development, Washington University in St. Louis)